 Removal testing was conducted on a clean unit utilizing the mass capture methodology.
-A false floor was installed at the 50% collection sump sediment storage depth of 6", as stated by Hydro.
-All tests were run with clean water containing an average sediment solids concentration (SSC) of less than 20 mg/L.
+A false floor was installed at the 50% collection sump sediment storage depth of 6", half the storage depth defined by Hydro.
+All tests were run with clean water containing an average suspended concentration (SSC) of less than 20 mg/L.

-A minimum of seven sediment removal efficiency tests were conducted at flows ranging from 7% to 174% of the selected maximum treatment flow rate (MTFR) of 225 gpm.
+Seven sediment removal efficiency tests were conducted at flows ranging from 7% to 174% of the selected maximum treatment flow rate (MTFR) of 225 gpm.